Dishwasher Saying Check Water? Here’s How To Do It

 Error Code E15

-This one is more of a security measure than an error.
-It’s usually displayed when there is excess water present at the bottom of the appliance.
+Error Code E15 is more of a security measure than an error.
+It’s usually displayed when excess water is present at the bottom of the appliance.
 Usually under the water fill valve, sump seal, or drain motor.

-When this happens, the safety switch triggers and Error Code E15 is displayed on your dishwasher’s screen.
+When there’s excess water, the safety switch triggers, and Error Code E15 is displayed on your dishwasher’s screen.

-If you feel confident enough to check this on your own, more power to you.
-But if you don’t, there’s no shame in calling someone from Bosch and asking for help.
+If you feel confident enough to check the water levels on your own, more power to you.
+But if not, I recommend calling someone from Bosch and asking for help.

-Solution: Here are some easy steps you can follow:
+Solution: Here are some easy steps you can follow should you choose to try the repair yourself:

 1. Tilt the Bosch dishwasher at a 45-degree angle to the left.
-This will reset the error code
+The tilting will reset the error code.

-These steps should take care of the issue.
-Please bear in mind that dishwashers are HEAVY, so try getting someone to help you tilt the appliance to avoid injury.
+The steps above should address the issue and eliminate the Bosch dishwasher “check water” notification.
+Please remember that dishwashers are HEAVY, so try getting someone to help you tilt the appliance to avoid injury.

 Check Water On Samsung Dishwashers

-Samsung dishwashers have the capability of displaying more than 20 error codes, which can make it hard to pinpoint exactly which one you’re getting and why.
+Samsung dishwashers can display more than 20 error codes, which, in my experience, can make it hard to pinpoint exactly which one you’re getting and why.

-Most people won’t ever have to worry about most of the error codes that may appear on a Samsung dishwasher since some of them are exclusive to specific models.
+Most people won’t ever have to worry about the majority of the error codes on a Samsung dishwasher since some are exclusive to specific models.

 A Samsung Dishwasher